azharmunir43/data-engineering-nd/2. advanced-sql/4. materialized views/README.md

  * There are several overloads for REFRESH and REFRESH_ALL_MVIEWS procedures.

-We can schedule refresh of materialized views.
+We can schedule refresh of materialized views as well.